Giuliana Chamedes

 • Bloomenkranz Award, Center for European Studies, University of Wisconsin, Madison, September 2020-present

-• Book Prize (A Twentieth-Century Crusade): Winner of the Michael H. Hunt Prize for International History from the Society for Historians of American Foreign Relations
+• Michael H. Hunt Prize for International History from the Society for Historians of American Foreign Relations for A Twentieth-Century Crusade

-• Book Prize (A Twentieth-Century Crusade): Winner of the Marraro Prize of the American Catholic Historical Association
+• Marraro Prize of the American Catholic Historical Association for A Twentieth-Century Crusade

 • IRH Resident Fellowship, University of Wisconsin, Madison, September-December 2019